-Pedestrian accidents occur in a number of different ways, including the following:
+Pedestrian accidents occur in several different ways, including the following:

-- High speed collisions in crosswalks: Crosswalks are designed to be safe spaces for pedestrians.
-The notion is that waiting for a walk signal and crossing in accordance with the law is the safest way to walk in a city.
+- High-speed collisions in crosswalks: Crosswalks are designed to be safe pedestrian spaces.
+The notion is that waiting for a walk signal and crossing by the law is the safest way to walk in a city.
 But that idea does not always reflect reality.
 Drivers speed all the time.
 Sometimes, drivers only speed a few miles above the speed limit.
 Other drivers regularly gun through cities at incredibly unsafe speeds.
 When drivers speed, it is hard for them to come to a quick stop.
-It is very common for drivers to not see a pedestrian in the crosswalk until it is too late to stop.
+It is common for drivers to not see a pedestrian in the crosswalk until it is too late to stop.
 Collisions occurring at a high rate of speed are often fatal, but even collisions at lower speeds can cause serious injuries such as lacerations, road rash, and broken bones.

-- Jaywalking accidents: The roadways are normally unsafe spaces for pedestrians.
+- Jaywalking accidents: The roadways are typically unsafe spaces for pedestrians.
 In many cities, jaywalking is a crime (this is also true in Sacramento).
-Even so, many pedestrians will walk across roadways where there is no crosswalk present.
-This can be very dangerous, but California law does allow jaywalking accident victims to recover for their injuries if they are hit by a car.
-This is because California law recognizes the comparative negligence doctrine, which means that even if the victim was acting negligently or recklessly, they can still recover damages if the defendant was also negligent.
+Even so, many pedestrians will walk across roadways without a crosswalk.
+This can be very dangerous, but California law does allow jaywalking accident victims to recover from their injuries if they are hit by a car.
+This is because California law recognizes the comparative negligence doctrine, which means that even if the victim acted negligently or recklessly, they could still recover damages if the defendant was also negligent.

-- Bicycle/skater accidents: Not all pedestrian victims were injured as a result of an automobile collision.
-In many cases, pedestrians will be injured when they are struck either on a sidewalk or in a roadway by cyclists and other people like skaters and roller-bladers.
-While these types of accidents are normally less serious than auto accidents, the negligence of a cyclist can still result in a viable lawsuit.
+- Bicycle/skater accidents: Not all pedestrian victims were injured due to an automobile collision.
+In many cases, pedestrians will be injured when struck either on a sidewalk or in a roadway by cyclists and other people like skaters and rollerbladers.
+While these accidents are usually less severe than auto accidents, a cyclist's negligence can still result in a viable lawsuit.

-- Low speed zone (school zone) accidents: Many areas around Antelope are labeled as low-speed zones.
+- Low-speed zone (school zone) accidents: Many areas around Antelope are labeled low-speed zones.
 The most common types of these zones are school zones and construction zones.
-These areas are designated as low speed zones because it is more likely that pedestrians will be crossing in those areas.
-Unfortunately, drivers will often fail to slow down while driving through these zones and that can cause accidents.
+These areas are designated as low-speed zones because it is more likely that pedestrians will be crossing in those areas.
+Unfortunately, drivers will often fail to slow down while driving through these zones, which can cause accidents.

-Under California law, pedestrian accident victims are allowed to pursue a financial recovery for the harms and losses stemming from the accident.
-In general, California law will allow accident victims to recover damages for personal injuries including reimbursement for medical bills, past and future lost wages, and pain and suffering.
+Under California law, pedestrian accident victims can pursue a financial recovery for the harms and losses stemming from the accident.
+California law will generally allow accident victims to recover damages for personal injuries, including reimbursement for medical bills, past and future lost wages, and pain and suffering.
 Additionally, damages for emotional injuries such as post-accident trauma can be recovered in certain circumstances.
-Finally, in extreme cases, where a defendant driver acted either intentionally or recklessly, punitive damages may be available.
+Finally, punitive damages may be available in extreme cases where a defendant driver acted either intentionally or recklessly.

 Many cases settle out of court.
 In fact, most personal injury and wrongful death cases (over 95 percent) wind up getting resolved out of court through settlement or mediation.
-Nevertheless, some pedestrian accident cases will wind up going to trial, which makes it incredibly important that you hire a seasoned and skilled Antelope pedestrian accident attorney.
-There is no guarantee that your case will settle, so it makes sense to retain an attorney who has actually litigated a personal injury case in court and achieved success.Be Mindful of the Personal Injury Statutory Deadline
+Nevertheless, some pedestrian accident cases will wind up going to trial, making it incredibly important to hire a seasoned and skilled Antelope pedestrian accident attorney.
+There is no guarantee that your case will settle, so it makes sense to retain an attorney who has litigated a personal injury case in court and succeeded.Be Mindful of the Personal Injury Statutory Deadline

-In California, accident victims only have two years starting from the date of the accident to file a personal injury lawsuit in civil court.
+In California, accident victims only have two years to file a personal injury lawsuit in civil court, starting from the accident date.
 This is why you should take immediate steps to preserve your right to recovery in court.Antelope Pedestrian Accident Lawyer

-I’m Ed Smith, an Antelope Pedestrian Accident Lawyer.
-If you or someone that you love has been seriously injured in an accident due to a negligent or careless motorist, please give me a call to obtain some free and friendly advice.
-My telephone number is (916) 921-6400 or you can call me toll-free (800) 404-5400.
+If you or someone you love has been seriously injured in an accident due to a negligent or careless motorist, please call me to obtain some free and friendly advice at (916) 921-6400 or (800) 404-5400.